mattermost/docs/source/administration/backup.rst

 2. Backup your server settings stored in ``config/config.json``.

       - If you are using SAML configuration for Mattermost, your SAML certificate files will be saved in the ``config`` directory.
-Therefore, it is recommended to backup the entire directory.
+Therefore, it is recommended that you back up the entire directory.

 3. Backup files stored by your users with one of the following options: